 I thought you loved me as passionately as I loved you.
 When you said, I love you.
 You lied, and your fake words put me through this never-ending pain.
 I love that silly little grin you gave, and you always could say the right things.
 At the right time, and they appeared so genuine.
 You made me believe you were honest in all you said that I never once thought you were here to talk with no action.
-Only I can’t describe how so much more alive I felt when I allow you to go.
+Only I can’t describe how so much more alive I felt when I let you go.
 I have to confess something to you I have not said.
 I am saving myself from you, and now I give myself the love I deserve because now I know I was not the woman for you, and you were not the man for me.

 You wasted energy on gestures that require a sacrifice of money, time, pride, and the element of surprise.
 This act changed everything.
 It is not enough to profess love to someone and not a pursuit of making this a demand.
 Now disagree with these notions for a significant reason.
-A romantic gesture is when someone aims to express their love, something that prolonged the inevitable.
+A romantic gesture is when someone aims to express their love, something that postpones the inevitable.
 The one thing that links us I was naïve, and you just wanted to keep me that way.
 I suppose you figured I would always be, but no way I reconsidered an alternate that contributes to my ending thing with you.

 It was difficult to recover from losing the man that paves an alternate path for my future, but I learned to find a reliable direction.
 After my husband’s death, God’s plans for my life were very dim.
-It was hard for me because it filled me with great emotional pain.
-My husband and I experience a marriage that made us true partners in life.
+It was hard for me because it filled me with severe emotional pain.
+My husband and I shared a marriage that made us true partners in life.
 I understood how lucky I was to share my life with a man God meant for me to marry.

 After his sudden death, I experienced hard to breathe and a state of stillness.
 It was in that tranquility where I took the time to surrender and allow God to help me pull my life together.
-I navigated the next year of being in widowhood, spending hours on my couch, reading the Bible, writing, and praying.
-That is exactly how I learned to accept God knows what he was doing when he took my husband.
+I navigated the next year living in widowhood, spending hours on my couch, reading the Bible, writing, and praying.
+That is how I learned to accept God knows what he was doing when he took my husband.

 The moral of my story is to contribute to others, anyone who experiences a hurt soul through being wounded by a selfish man as I have.
 I share the pain I encountered from my first love, a man who took pleasure in being a player.
-A guy a girl can easily fall into his web of lies and deceit.
+A guy that a girl can easily fall into his web of lies and deceit.
 Someone I thought was trustworthy of sharing my heart.
 Only to be surprised when I learn I was a link in his chain, just a fool, a chain of fools.